Minnesota Field Trips for Homeschoolers

 If you’re a homeschooler and looking for things to do in Minnesota with kids, you are in store for tons of exciting opportunities in the North Star State.
 Whether it’s physical exercise you’re after, learning more about the state’s history, or enhancing your science and art studies, you can find a field trip idea in Minnesota for just about any interest.
 Below is a list of educational trips in Minnesota by region to places like state parks, museums, and more.

 This printable map of Minnesota can be your first step in planning all the fun things to do in the Land of 10,000 Lakes.
-You’ll also find free Time4Learning lesson plans that you can download at the end of this post to help supplement your homeschool field trips in Minnesota.
+You’ll also find free Time4Learning lesson tie-ins that you can download at the end of this post to help supplement your homeschool field trips in Minnesota.

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in the North Star State.